Data Processing Center

 Information about the FORMOSAT-3/COSMIC-1 mission is found here.

 In an effort to increase the number of RO soundings available to the research and operations communities, the COSMIC Program also acquires and data from many other RO missions (yielding nearly 6 million RO profiles).
 These RO mission of opportunity include GPS/MET, CHAMP, SAC-C, METOP-A/GRAS, METOP-B/GRAS, TerraSAR-X, Tandem-X, GRACE, C/NOFS, KOMPSAT-5, and most recently PAZ.
 Of note, the CDAAC profiles from MetOp-A/GRAS (GNSS Receiver for Atmospheric Sounding) are derived via wave optics methods with open-loop data in addition to closed-loop tracking data to provide useful profiles in the lower troposphere.
+Information about the available datasets is here.

 The figure below shows a map of occultations over 24 hours for some of the missions we currently process, plus simulated occultation locations for COSMIC-2.